-- 12. Dronacharya said to Ekalavya, "Oh Ekalavya, I am that Dronacharya you are mentioning." - 13.
+- 10. Dronacharya was startled.
+He replied, "Dronacharya lives in Hastinapura, and you are here.
+I don't think Dronacharya knows about you". - 11.
+Then Ekalavya replied, "I have considered Dronacharya as my Guru from my soul.
+He doesn't know about it." - 12.
+Dronacharya said to Ekalavya, "Oh Ekalavya, I am that Dronacharya you are mentioning." - 13.
 Now, Ekalavya was filled with ecstasy.
 Finally, he saw his Guru again. - 14.
-Eklavya welcomed his Guru with great honor and love.
+Eklavya welcomed his Guru with great honour and love.
 He led him to the statue he had made of Dronacharya.
 Eklavya had practiced archery over all these years, considering and believing the statue to be his Guru. - 15.
 With a stone-like heart, Dronacharya asked Ekalavya "If you learnt everything by considering me as Guru, then you should give me Guru Dakshina." - 16.
 Eklavya was ready to fulfill whatever his guru orders him for Gurudakshina. - 17.
 "Please order me Guru.
 It is a great satisfaction to give what you seek for!", he said. - 18.
 Dronacharya replied, "Give me your right-hand thumb as Gurudakshina." - 19.
 Ekalavya knew that without the thumb, archery could not be practiced.
-He was stunned, but stayed calm and got back to normal immediately.
+He was stunned, but stayed calm and got back to

+- normal immediately.
 Without even thinking twice, he cut his right-hand thumb and offered it to the Guru. - 20.
 Having seen Ekalavya as highly talented, Dronacharya blessed Ekalavya to master archery without the thumb.
 Eklavya became expert in this method too and practiced a new art of archery by index and centre fingers.
-From here onwards a new method of archery was born and Ekalavya was the inventor of this art which is followed by the world even today.
+From here onwards a new method of archery was born and Ekalavya was the inventor of this art which is followed by the world till today.